Back to Guides

 • Sudden onset: Pain appears within seconds or minutes, often during or immediately after a specific movement or position change.
 You can usually pinpoint exactly when it started.

 • Gradual onset: Pain builds over days, weeks, or months.
-There's no single "moment" — it's a slow progression that you notice increasingly over time.
+There is no single moment; it is a slow progression that becomes more noticeable over time.

 This guide focuses exclusively on the sudden-onset category.
 If your discomfort has been building gradually, our guide on what causes knee pain covers that pattern in depth.
 For pain that appears and disappears in unpredictable cycles, see our intermittent knee pain guide.